alebon/caladesi-framework/caladesi-orientdb/README.md

 ```

 ##Getting Started with Caladesi Framework OrientDB
-You can use the OrientDB Component by adding the dependency to your project:
+You can use the OrientDB Component by adding the dependency to your project.

 ### SBT 0.11.3 (Simple Build Tool)
 Modify your build.sbt